HIGHLIGHTS-Super Rugby week five

 Digby Ioane, Matt Todd, Luke Romano, Codie Taylor, David Havili and Ben Funnell also crossed for the home side with flyhalf Mitch Hunt slotting four conversions, while replacement Marty McKenzie added another.

 Wingers Alex Newsome and Chance Peni crossed for the Force with flyhalf Jonno Lance converting both tries and adding a penalty.
-(Compiled by Greg Stutchbury/John O'Brien/Mark Gleeson; Editing by Peter Rutherford)
+(Compiled by Greg Stutchbury/John O'Brien/Mark Gleeson; Editing by Sudipto Ganguly and Pritha Sarkar)